manics/20250518-pasc25-satre-temporary/README.md

   }
 </style>

-## A guide on how to build and run a TRE
+## A high-level guide on how to build and run a TRE

 <div class="columns">